danbev/learning-assembly/README.md

 Set 11 [1111 2697] [0000 0000]
 ```

+The processor will look for patterns of cache misses that originate from the
+same instruction and will start prefetching.

+The L3 cache is only populate after a cache line is evicted from L2.

 ### Micro operations
 These are operations that the cpu uses to split assembler operations into
 smaller units.
 For example, take the following code: